This story was updated in April 2023 to reflect WashU’s 162nd Commencement.

-Since 2014, Washington University in St. Louis has pursued zero waste receptions throughout commencement celebrations.
-In years past, WashU has provided recyclable or compostable serviceware at receptions, set up waste collection stations, collected paper programs for recycling, and donated leftover food.
-During commencement, guests are offered boxed water as a more acceptable alternative to single-use plastic bottles.
-WashU has banned single-use plastic bottled water sales on campus since 2008, preventing an estimated .5 million plastic bottles from being produced every year.
+Since 2014, Washington University in St. Louis has pursued zero waste Commencement celebrations.
+WashU has provided recyclable or compostable serviceware at receptions, set up waste collection stations, collected paper programs for recycling, and donated leftover food.
+Each year, the Commencement planning team and other departments that provide operational support push the envelop to host an exceptionally memorable experience while being mindful of and minimizing environmental impact.

-New this year, WashU will host an all-school Commencement Festival that will stretch from Mudd Field to Tisch Park featuring foods and beverages from local St. Louis businesses, games, and fun.
+Back for a second year, WashU will host an all-school Commencement festival that will stretch from Mudd Field to Tisch Park, featuring games, photo ops, and foods and beverages from local St. Louis businesses.
 Look for the blue waste station tents staffed by the Office of Sustainability and Commencement volunteers.

 There are alternatives to having balloons at your celebration.
 If the goal is to give the balloons as a brightly colored token of congratulations, flowers are a great option.
 As a decorative element, pinwheels, streamers, or tissue pom-poms are effective replacements.